jw120/mal/jw-c/README.md

 Todo
-    - get array_to_list working (tests in seq_test)
-    - implement env
-    - work on step 2
+  - Complete step 2
+  - Tests for core

 - Review and tidy
-    - do we need the internal_errors
+    - do we need the internal_errors - use assert instead, combined mal_exception/str, no pretty print for exception
     - debug levels?
+1 for mal level, 2 for internal
     - more tests?

 using only libs builtin on mac